Zerbinati/DON/Readme.md

 so it is therefore recommended to inspect the value of the 'Threads' UCI parameter, to make sure it equals the # of CPU cores on your computer.

-DON supports up to 131072 MB or 128 GB of hash memory.

 DON has support for Large Memory Pages when user has permission of using it other-wise use Default Memory.

-DON has support for 32 or 64-bit CPUs, the hardware ABM/BMI instruction, big-endian machines such as Power PC, and other platforms.
+DON has support for 32/64-bit CPUs, the hardware ABM/BMI instruction, big-endian machines such as Power PC, and other platforms.

 DON has support for Polyglot book.